Code-Institute-Submissions/S-Lowes-Code-Institute-MS2/README.md

 ### Taking The Project Further

-If I were taking the project further there are some features I believe would benefit the website and add more functionality to it:
+If I were taking the project further there are some features I believe would the website would benefit from:
-- I'd like the website to record the users previous attempts so they can see their own improvement.
+- I would like the website to record the users previous attempts so they can see their own improvement.
-- Although the social media icons do lead too their respective websites, I would like a more complete share system that writes a post for someone.
+- Although the social media icons do lead to their respective websites, I would like a more complete share system that writes a post for the user.

 ## Technologies